- Live Rates

-In August 2018, the mortgage software company Ellie Mae published the latest (to date) version of its “Origination Insight Report.”
-This report analyzes information from a huge sampling of mortgage loan applications.
-So it gives us some good insight into various trends within the industry, hence the name.
+Mortgage software company Ellie Mae publishes its “Origination Insight Report” every month, which analyzes information from a huge sampling of mortgage loan applications.
+As such, it gives us some good insight into various trends within the industry, hence the name.

 These reports back up a key point made earlier, that excellent credit is rare among home buyers in Washington and across the rest of the nation.
 Most borrowers who take out mortgage loans have credit scores that would fall into the average, good, or very good range.